Alex-Kw/Brain-Board-II/README.md

 4,6,7 OFF

+DIP2 doesn't matter, the wozaniam pack is in the same relative location in both banks that this DIP controls (in the standard/provided Integer + Applesoft ROM in this repo)

 In this mode, the back toggle will switch between normal system ROM, and the Wozaniam (apple 1 emulation) mode.

-The updated design to take advantage of this Brain Board II modification uses the following configuration:
+The updated design to take advantage of this Brain Board II modification / DIP2 uses the following configuration:

 # SETTING 2: APPLESOFT / INTEGER BASIC